10 Effective Tips For Managing Health Anxiety:

 What is health anxiety?

-Sometimes, people have a fear of being sick, when actually they're ok.
+Sometimes, people have a fear of being sick when they're actually ok.
 This is called health worry.

-For example, they might think that minor aches are indicative of something serious being wrong with them, such as a terminal illness.
 However, if your head and gut are telling you the same thing, my friend, listen.
-THEY KNOW ALL!!
+They know all!
 Just joking, most of those little feelings are just normal body stuff!

 What Health Worry Feels Like

-• Check their body to see if anything feels strange.
+When someone has health worries, they might: Feel scared about being sick a lot.
+Check their body to see if anything feels strange.

-• Ask grown-ups or doctors if they're okay, over and over.
+Ask grown-ups or doctors if they're okay, over and over.
+Stop having fun because they’re too busy worrying.

 What Causes Health Worry?

-1. Getting Really Sick Once:
+1. Once Getting Really Sick

-2. Worrying A Lot:
+2. Worrying a lot

-How to Feel Better When You’re Worried.
+How to Feel Better When You Are Worried.

 1. Talk About Your Worries.